Wye Valley and Welsh Borders Cycling Holiday

 The hotel bedrooms are spacious with individual décor and en suite facilities.
 The hotel and restaurant have received numerous accolades over the years.
 The Head Chef Vicky Lyons worked with John McMahon, (best known for creating the Wedding Breakfast for Madonna), gaining work experience at Claridges before becoming Head Chef at Forde Abbey.
 Vicky is extremely creative with her menus sourcing fresh ingredients daily from local suppliers to create her signature á la carte dishes.

-We take in some of the best scenery around the area; down quite narrow lanes, through small hamlets and villages that are full of rural character.
+We take in some of the best scenery around the area; down quite narrow lanes, through small hamlets and villages that are full of local character.

 We take a break at the historical Welsh border town of Monmouth, known as the birth place of Henry V which also includes a medieval 13th century bridge, which we’ll ride across for our well-deserved coffee stop and cake!